NWS National Hurricane Center Miami FL

 imagery, weather observations, radar and meteorological analysis.

-The Monsoon Trough passes through the coast of Africa near
+The monsoon trough passes through the coastal sections of Sierra

 GULF OF MEXICO...

 A stationary front extends from central Florida out over the far

 eastern gulf from the Tampa Bay area to 26N91W, where it